Tom Cruise: Purported influence

 In March 2004, Cruise's publicist of 14 years, Pat Kingsley, resigned.
 Cruise's next publicist was Lee Anne DeVette, his sister, who was herself a Scientologist.
 She served in that role until November 2005.
 DeVette was replaced with Paul Bloch from the publicity firm Rogers and Cowan.
 Such restructuring was seen as a move to curtail publicity of his views on Scientology, as well as the controversy surrounding his relationship with Katie Holmes.
 Lawrence Wright's 2013 book Going Clear: Scientology and the Prison of Belief and Alex Gibney's 2015 documentary adaptation of the book cast a spotlight on Cruise's role in Scientology.
 The book and the film both state that the Scientology organization groomed romantic partners for Cruise and that Cruise used Sea Org and Rehabilitation Project Force workers as a source of free labor.
-In the film, Cruise's former auditor Marty Rathbun says that Cruise's then-wife Nicole Kidman was wiretapped on Cruise's suggestion, which Cruise's lawyer denies.
-Cruise's ex-girlfriend Nazanin Boniadi later compared the Scientology organization's auditioning of women to date Cruise and experiences with him to "white slavery".
+In the film, Cruise's former auditor Mark Rathbun says that Cruise's then-wife Nicole Kidman was wiretapped on Cruise's suggestion, which Cruise's lawyer denies.
+Cruise's ex-girlfriend Nazanin Boniadi compared the Scientology organization's auditioning of women to date Cruise and experiences with him to "white slavery".